FAForever/website/README.md

 sudo npm install -g yarn
 yarn install
 node_modules/.bin/grunt prod
-yarn --prod
 cp .env.example .env
 ```

 Now you're ready to start the server.
 You can fire it using :
 `PORT=3000 yarn start`

-In order to install grunt for the command line, please follow this guide - http://gruntjs.com/getting-started
+In order to learn grunt and install cli, please follow this guide - http://gruntjs.com/getting-started

+If you did changes run `grunt prod`+`PORT=3000 yarn start` again to apply them.

 ## Docker Install Guide
 You will need to setup a default machine in a new terminal window.
 This can be accomplished by doing the following.